psycopg/psycopg/docs/basic/pgtypes.rst

     features: it doesn't perform normalization and doesn't implement all the operators__ supported by the database.

+    PostgreSQL will perform normalisation on `!Range` objects used as query parameters, so, when they are fetched back, they will be found in the normal form (for instance ranges on integers will have `[)` bounds).

     .. __: https://www.postgresql.org/docs/current/static/functions-range.html#RANGE-OPERATORS-TABLE

     `!Range` objects are immutable, hashable, and support the ``in`` operator